h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 **Note**: Sparkling Water is backward compatible with MOJO versions produced by different Driverless AI versions.

 One advantage of scoring the MOJO artifacts is that ``H2OContext`` does not have to be created if we only want to run predictions on MOJOs using Spark.
 This is because the scoring is independent of the H2O run-time.
+It is also important to mention that the format of prediction on MOJOs from Driverless AI differs from predictions on H2O-3 MOJOs.
+The format of Driverless AI prediction is explained bellow.

 Requirements
 ~~~~~~~~~~~~